Ute Granold

-Ute Granold (March 2, 1955 in Mainz) is a German politician and member of the Christian Democratic Union of Germany (CDU).
+Ute Granold (born March 2, 1955, in Mainz) is a German politician and member of the Christian Democratic Union of Germany (CDU).
 She was a member of the German Bundestag from 2002 to 2013, where she was most recently the chairwoman of the CDU/CSU parliamentary group in the Committee on Human Rights and Humanitarian Aid.

 Education

 After graduating from the Maria-Ward-Schule in Mainz in 1973, Ute Granold studied law at the Johannes Gutenberg University in Mainz and passed the first state law examination in 1978.
 After the subsequent legal clerkship, she also passed the second state examination in 1982 and was admitted to the bar.
 From 1984 to 2001, she was a lecturer at the German Armed Forces College in Mainz.